 Many Waters Field (TQ 348315, Figure 6).
 This large field was surveyed in 2005 using 49 quadrats set out a random along 5 transect lines across the field.
-It was less species-rich than the average for MG6b with 11 (8-15) species per sample.
+It was MG6b but with 11 (8-15) species per sample was considerably less species-rich than average.
+In September 2007, plant plugs and wildflower seed were put into the upper part of the field (TQ350316) in a grassland enhancement field trial.
+In 2010, the last year in which monitoring took place, the following additional species had become established: